Queer Builds Mission Statement:

 Need to Reschedule a Pickup?

 If you for some reason miss your scheduled pick up time, you will need to arrange another pick up time within the next 30 days as Queer Builds does not have space for additional garment storage.
+Thank you!!

 Custom Design Consultation & Quote: Complimentary — let’s chat about your vision!